Factors that Affect the Cost of Vinyl Siding

 New vinyl siding looks great.
 It comes in a variety of styles, textures, and colors as well as being able to convincingly mimic the look of more expensive materials like cedar shakes and stone siding.
 If you’re still on the fence about vinyl siding replacement, here are a few reasons to strongly consider vinyl siding for your home:

 - You can create the same warmth and richness as wood or stone at a fraction of the price.
 Plus, unlike lumber, vinyl is resistant to water damage and pest infestation in addition to being able to withstand high winds.

 - Insulated vinyl siding will reflect radiant heat, reducing thermal conductivity to keep your home cool and your energy bills low.
 Insulated vinyl siding also significantly reduces noise pollution from outside your home

 - Vinyl isn’t boring!
 It comes in an array of styles including geometric patterns that add interesting architectural detail to your home.

 - The color on vinyl siding won’t fade away like wood and other alternative sidings.

 - Vinyl siding is virtually maintenance free.
-Wash away dirt easily with your garden hose.
+Wash away dirt easily with your garden hose or pressure washer.

 - If you live in an area prone to hurricanes or tornadoes, there are brands of vinyl siding that can stand up to 240 mph winds.
 Depending on the type of vinyl siding you invest in, you may even be eligible for a reduction in your insurance premiums.